afnleaf/AllenIversonChess/README.md

 ## AI Bot
 - Nega Max Alpha Beta Pruning
 - Evaluating on piece score and positional matrix.
+- Transposition table for valid moves only.
+Uses Zobrist hashing method.

 ### Configuration
 Can be found in `config.py`.